Social media is reactive, but community and civic engagement software is proactive

 - Blog: 5 steps to build a culture of engagement

-- Blog: Why is digital equity important in community engagement
+- Blog: What is community engagement?